 - a) Employer evaluation - b) Student evaluation - c) Completion of the required total hours.
-Provide a copy of the Record of Employment, or the Attendance Journal, signed by the employer - d) Assessment of the learning outcomes and competencies
+Provide a copy of the Record of Employment, or the last pay stub showing total hours worked. - d) Assessment of the learning outcomes and competencies

 6.0 Health & Safety